 Coturnix reach butcher weight between 6-8 weeks of age, and begin laying eggs between 7-8 weeks old.
 Most chickens don't start laying eggs until they are 6 months old!

 These quail do best housed in ratios of 4-5 females per 1 male, however bachelor colonies can also be raised successfully.
-They have very fast metabolism, and defecate much more than other poultry.
+They have a very fast metabolism, and defecate much more than other poultry.
 For layer or pet flocks, we recommend feeding chick starter around 24% protein.
 Meat birds will convert feed more efficiently using game bird feed around 28% protein.

-We have Celadon Coturnix Quail that lay a beautiful light blue egg with light speckling.
-These birds breed true about 90% of the time, and come in an assortment of feather colors and patterns such as English white, tuxedo, Pharoah, Italian, and Tibetan.
+We have Celadon Coturnix Quail that lay a beautiful light blue egg with and without light speckling.
+These birds breed true about 95% of the time, and come in an assortment of feather colors and patterns such as English white, tuxedo, Pharoah, Italian, and Tibetan.